-2.2 Reenrollment
+3.2 Reenrollment

-All PhD, MSE, and MEng graduate students must apply formally for annual reenrollment.
+All PhD and MSE graduate students must apply formally for annual reenrollment.
 Reenrollment for MSE and PhD candidates requires the written support of their advisor and PhD committee.
 The Departmental Faculty Graduate Committee considers all reenrollment applications for the following academic year in the spring term.

-In order to be reenrolled into the second year of study with continuing PhD candidacy, a student must satisfy the following departmental requirements: first, a course performance with an average of B (3.0) or better, with at most one "C-range" grade (i.e., C+, C, or C-); and, second, completion of the University English language requirement necessary for appointment as an Assistant-in-Instruction (see Section 2.3).
+In order to be reenrolled into the second year of study with continuing PhD candidacy, a student must satisfy the following departmental requirements: first, a course performance with an average of B (3.0) or better; and, second, completion of the University English language requirement necessary for appointment as an Assistant-in-Instruction (see Section 3.3).

-An MSE student must maintain a course performance with an average of B (3.0) or better with at most one C-range grade, and have a demonstrated proficiency in both written and spoken English; however, they are not required to pass the University English language test.
+An MSE student must maintain a course performance with an average of C (2.0) or better and have a demonstrated proficiency in both written and spoken English; however, they are not required to pass the University English language test.
 Reenrollment requires the written support of their advisor.